 Stephanie is also a member of United Way's Women United Leadership Council.
 She graduated Phi Beta Kappa from Wesleyan University with a Bachelor of Arts in Fine Arts and Biology.
 She obtained her MBA from the University of Connecticut, graduating Beta Gamma Sigma.

-Mikayla, a senior at the University of Connecticut, serves on the Board of Directors where she is the voice of the young adult generation.
-She is studying Exercise Science and understands the importance of exercise and movement to the health of people of all ages.
+Mikayla, a 2020 graduate of the University of Connecticut, serves on the Board of Directors where she is the voice of the young adult generation.
+She studied Exercise Science and understands the importance of exercise and movement to the health of people of all ages.
 She plans to integrate her knowledge of the importance of exercise into For All Ages' programs and events.

 As a part-time caregiver of her parents - one of whom suffers from dementia - Susan sees first hand the impact of loneliness and isolation on older adults.
 She believes that maintaining friendships and remaining socially involved are vital to the physical and mental well-being of all, especially as we get into our older adult years.